scientist-softserv/webstore/README.md

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages. -->

-### Configure token to pull from the github npm repository
+### Webstore Component Library

-The webstore depends on a library of view components.
-That dependency is packaged and released independently and we fetch it from the github npm repository, which in turn requires an auth token to pull
+The webstore requires a [React component library](https://reactjs.org/docs/react-component.html) of view components.
+That dependency is packaged and released independently and we fetch it from the github repository.

+#### Configure token to pull from the github npm repository
+Using the published github npm package requires an auth token to pull:

-  1. Create classic token on your github account https://github.com/settings/tokens
+  1. Create a classic token on your github account https://github.com/settings/tokens
   2. `echo "//npm.pkg.github.com/:_authToken=$THE_ABOVE_TOKEN_GOES_HERE" >> ~/.npmrc`

-### Component Library Dev Mode
+#### Component Library Dev Mode

-The webstore requires a [React component library](https://reactjs.org/docs/react-component.html), you must manually clone the component library to your computer, build, and link it:
+Using the local github repository requires you to manually clone the component library to your computer, build, and link it:

 Preparing your local copy of the component library: